woohoolabs/yin-middleware/README.md

 ### JsonApiErrorHandlerMiddleware

-It catches `JsonApiException`-s and responds with the JSON API error response associated with the exception.
+It catches `JsonApiException`-s and responds with the JSON:API error response associated with the exception.
 Available configuration options for the middleware (they can be set in the constructor):

 - `catching`: If false, the middleware won't catch `JsonApiException`-s